 TRIADB is an innovative, multi-perspective database framework.
-It is a middleware that sits on top of suitable NoSQL/SQL data stores and enables them to perform easily integration, correlation, aggregation and hypergraph exploration of multiple data resources.
-With TRIADB you can turn a simple key-value store to a multi-model database or enhance the existing functionality of a graph database.
+It is a Python library that sits on top of suitable NoSQL/SQL data store engines and enables them to perform easily integration, correlation, aggregation and hypergraph exploration of multiple data resources.
 TRIADB is founded on the principles of R3DM/S3DM associative, semiotic, hypergraph technology pioneered by Dr. Athanassios I. Hatzis the founder of HEALIS.

-Based on the current implementation of TRIADB, we prepared a series of video screen capture recordings from a live test of our system on a small set of data.
-There are five videos in this playlist of HEALIS youtube channel.
+There is also another playlist of video screen capture recordings from a previous implementation of TRIADB on top of Intersystems Cache DBMS.
 We demonstrate the python client API functional, interactive user interface of TRIADB system with commands to add models, resources and records, queries to retrieve data, or hypergraph traversal operations.
 You may start watching the last video of this series to get an overall impression of TRIADB use.

 The first two images of our collection portray a hypegraph of seven records, two on the left (Parts), three in the center (Catalog Entries) and another two on the right (Suppliers).
 The main difference is that in the first one nodes are shown with values and in the second one with 2D numerical references.
 Images are aligned so you can switch back and forth with the left and right arrow keys.

 The third image shows execution of TRIADB Python commands on a Jupyter notebook.
 This is a traversal query that fetches the tuples that make the neighbourhood of the two parts that we saw in the first two images.